President Biden to make Portland and Seattle appearances starting Thursday

 In his Seattle appearance, Biden plans to speak about his efforts to expand the clean energy economy, in part, with the help of funds contained in the $1.2 trillion infrastructure legislation that Congress approved last year, according to the White House and media reports.

-But his trip to Washington state as the Russian invasion of Ukraine rages on has put a new spotlight on boosting U.S. oil production to ease soaring gas prices that have been a key driver of inflation.
+But the Russian invasion of Ukraine has put a new spotlight on boosting U.S. oil production to ease soaring gas prices that have been a key driver of inflation.

 On March 31, Biden announced the U.S. would be releasing 1 million barrels of oil a day from the U.S. Strategic Petroleum Reserve.
 Last week, the federal Interior Department announced it would again auction leases to drill for gas and oil on public lands, which would mark the first such sales since Biden became president and, according to administration officials, was made necessary by a court ruling.